sammigachuhi/my_django/docs/13-adding-images.md

 ## Adding images

 They say an image is worth a thousand words.
 We would like our question to have the option of uploading an image.
-However, this component will be optional, in that if a respondent doesn't like it we can just leave it blank.
+However, this component will be optional, in that if a respondent doesn't like it they can just leave it blank.

 Let's proceed and do so.